Algebraic relations between solutions of Painlev\'e equations: Painlev e two

-Our analysis contradicts the remarks in subsection 3.7 of \cite{nagloo2011algebraic}, where it is claimed that the Morley rank (and Lascar rank) of $X_{II}(\alpha)$ for $\alpha \in \frac{1}{2} + \m Z$ is two (in particular Fact 3.22 of \cite{nagloo2011algebraic} is incorrect).
-Parts of the subsequent discussion of the subsection depend on this fact, and this leaves the order three case Question 2.9 of \cite{hrushovski1999lascar} still open.
-The Painlev\'e II family witnesses the non-definability of Morley degree, rather than Morley rank as had been claimed in \cite{nagloo2011algebraic}.
-In the coming subsections, we will show that this is the case for each of the Painlev\'e families.
+\begin{rem} Our analysis in the preceding paragraphs contradicts the remarks in subsection 3.7 of \cite{nagloo2017algebraic}, where it is claimed that the Morley rank (and Lascar rank) of $X_{II}(\alpha)$ for $\alpha \in \frac{1}{2} + \m Z$ is two (in particular Fact 3.22 of \cite{nagloo2017algebraic} is incorrect).
+Parts of the subsequent discussion of that paper depend on this fact, but the main theorems of that paper and the following papers in the series do not.
+Particularly, this leaves Question 2.9 of \cite{hrushovski1999lascar} still open for order $3$ and higher; Hrushovski and Scanlon constructed a differential variety in which Lascar rank and Morley rank differ - it is not known if there are such examples of lower order than their construction.
+Freitag and Moosa \cite{freitag2017finiteness} show that Lascar rank and Morley rank are equal for order two differential varieties.
+The claim of \cite{nagloo2017algebraic} regarding the ranks of the second Painlev\'e family would have given an example of an order three equation with Lascar rank not equal to Morley rank, and so the question of Hrushovski and Scanlon would have then been definitively settled.
+The second Painlev\'e family witnesses the non-definability of Morley degree, rather than Morley rank as had been claimed in \cite{nagloo2017algebraic}.
+In the coming subsections, we will show that this is the case for each of the Painlev\'e families. \end{rem}